CraftAmethyst/Luminara/README.md

 [简体中文](/README_zh.md)

-> This server is an Arclight Fork.
-Please report any issues encountered while using this server in **this project's Issue tracker**.
+> This server software is an Arclight Fork.
+Please report any issues encountered while using this server software in **this project's Issue tracker**.
 Do **not** report them in the Arclight project's Issue tracker!

 ## ❓ What is This?

-Luminara is a hybrid server that implements Bukkit/Spigot/Paper APIs on a Forge foundation through Mixin (Forge+Paper), similar to Mohist/Thermos/MCPC+.
+Luminara is a hybrid server software that implements Bukkit/Spigot/Paper APIs on a Forge foundation through Mixin (Forge+Paper), similar to Mohist/Thermos/MCPC+.

 ## ✨ Features